miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

 Lastly, I save the best for last. オーリア ラフマ is average compared to the rest but endowed with cute and wonderful hands (the ones you can only see in *anime* or *manga*).
 Her finger nails are so clean and sparkling.
-I can tell her present by listening to her unique high pitch laughter.
+I can tell her present by listening to her unique high-pitched laughter.
 I admire her vigorous attitude.
 I even dreamed of her kissing me on the cheek.
 I really want to make a confession about this feeling.
 Maybe next time.